libcxx/Snowlake/docs/source/tutorial.rst

 **Inference rule definitions** are at the heart of the Snowlake language.
 Each inference rule definition uniquely captures the static type inference logic associated with one language construct.
-The Snowlake compiler synthesizes each inference definition into a corresponding C++ member function, which is a member of the C++ class that is synthesized from the corresponding parent inference group.
+The Snowlake compiler synthesizes each inference definition into a corresponding C++ function, which is a member of the C++ class that is synthesized from the corresponding parent inference group.

-Each inference rule definition is made up of four parts:
+Each inference rule definition is made up of four components:
 **global definitions**, **parameters**, **premises**, and **proposition**, as well as two entities that make up premise and proposition definitions:
 **identifiables** and **deduced targets**.
-Global definitions and parameters are input that the inference rule uses for deriving its inferences.
+Global definitions and parameters are input that the inference rules use for deriving type inferences.
 Premises are the logical rules that make up the assumptions of a particular inference.
 Finally, each inference definition consists one proposition definition that makes up the final inferred type of the rule.

 Inference rule definitions start with the keyword `inference` followed by the name of the inference rule.
-For the purpose of this exercise, let us define a single inference rule used for our reference language for inferring the return type of a static method dispatch.
+For the purpose of this exercise, let us define a single inference rule used for inferring the return type of a static method dispatch in our reference language.

 Let us call the inference rule `StaticMethodStaticDispatch`.
 Our inference rule definition will then look like the following::

   inference StaticMethodStaticDispatch {
     ...
   }